 Information for Advisors/Administrators

-Give feedback to the student as she or he drafts the SURG or SURG/CW proposal and write a letter of collaboration to the SURG selection committee stating whether or not:
+Advisors should give feedback to the student as she or he drafts the SURG or SURG/CW proposal and write a letter of collaboration for the SURG selection committee stating whether or not:

 - the proposed project is feasible and worthwhile